Please check out the newly released Fair Use and Video: Community Practices in the Fair Use of Video in Libraries

 What is Fair Use and when are Public Performance Rights required?

 Fair Use is described by the U.S. Copyright office on their Fair Use page.
 Fair use includes the exemptions to when public performance rights are not required, including:

 Why should you learn about Public Performance Rights?

 Showing media, whether borrowed from the library or rented / purchased, to groups outside of the classroom may be illegal, and may place the University at risk.

 Does the MSU Library purchase videos with Public Performance Rights?

 Since the MSU Library acquires media to support the curriculum, and face-to-face teaching is exempt from PPR, the MSU Library does not typically secure PPR with video purchases.
 However, many distributors of our educational videos include PPR in the purchase price, which means these videos can be shown anywhere to anyone.

 How can you tell if a video from the MSU Library has Public Performance Rights?

 Videos in the MSU Library collection with PPR include a note in the “Summary” field of the catalog record: Includes Public Performance Rights for MSU Bozeman.
-To see a list of these items which include public performance rights, view these items in the library catalog.

 Securing Public Performance Rights